apolloio/apollo-api-docs/source/includes/_enrichment.md

 This endpoint enriches organization information in bulk with info such as industry, company size, etc. based on the domain parameter passed in.

 Up to 10 records can be enriched at the same time through this endpoint.
+Newer plans utilizing Export Credits will be deducting 1 export credit when calling this endpoint.

 ### Rate limits